 G2 review: 4.8/5

 Mangools is a simple yet complete SEO tool.
-Its product suite contains a SERP watcher that I’ve personally enjoyed using the most.
+Its product suite contains a rank-tracking tool I’ve enjoyed using the most.
 The top monthly gainers and losers is a feature I haven’t seen in another SEO tool.
 For smaller sites, the SERP watcher will do the job and you won’t need to pay hundreds of dollars for a high-end solution.

 My favorite feature is the SERP “performance index”.
 This is an aggregate score of the keyword gainers vs losers.
-Rather than analyzing every keyword, you can simply glance at the performance index to see whether your site is rising or declining in rankings.
+Rather than analyzing every keyword, you can look at the performance index to see whether your site is rising or declining rankings.

 |Very simple and easy to read||Not that advanced|

 Pricing: Mangools plans start at $49/mo for 200 keywords, which are tracked daily.
 You can upgrade to 700 keywords for $69/mo.
 All plans come with access to the complete product suite.
-I will note that Mangools is a cheap SERP tracker in comparison to other software on this list.
+I will note that Mangools is a cheaper SERP tracker than other software on this list.

 G2 review: 4.6/5